critrolesync/critrolesync.github.io/feed-archive/geek-and-sundry/README.md

+NOTE: As of 2024-08-27, the Podbean podcast feed appears to have been taken down.
+However, the old nerdist feed URLs redirect to a Megaphone channel that appears to be under Geek & Sundry's control, and is being actively maintained.
+This feed archive stream will begin pulling from there 2024-09-29.

 NOTE: According to the Internet Archive's WayBack Machine (as of 2023-04-17): critrole.com's podcast listings for Campaign 1 switched from the Nerdist feed to this new Geek & Sundry feed sometime between 2021-10-31 and 2022-02-17.
 The